quickstrom/quickstrom/docs/source/tutorials/cloud/first.rst

 #.
 Click the *Create* button
 #.
 Find your newly created configuration in the table and click *Check*

-After some time, you should see an output like the following:
+This schedules a new check and opens the check view.
+It updates live as the check makes progress.
+After some time, you should see log output like the following:

 .. code::

-   Running 5 tests...
+   Running 10 tests...

    ―――――――――――――――――――――――――――

+   10 Actions
+   Test passed!

+   ―――――――――――――――――――――――――――

    20 Actions
+   Test passed!

+   ―――――――――――――――――――――――――――

+   30 Actions
    Test passed!

    ―――――――――――――――――――――――――――